-Over the 15 years I was a piano teacher, I heard this question from parents on a regular basis.
+Over the 15 years I was a piano teacher, I heard this question "Should I force my child to take piano lessons?" from parents on a regular basis.
 Unfortunately there's not a one-size-fits-all answer.
 What's right for one family may not be for another.

 But let me share my thoughts on the issue.